-Connect the earth cables from the 230/240V inlet supply (right photo above) and 230/240V pump outlet supply to the earth block on the controller (left photo above).
+Connect the earth cables from the 230V/240V inlet supply (right photo above) and 230V/240V pump outlet supply to the earth block on the controller (left photo above).
+In the UK, this is the green/yellow wire and in the US this is the green wire.